SpectrTech/Hercules/README.md

 (you can change that in the source code. #define DELAY ...)
 To hide your identity you will need to use the proxy running on socks4://127.0.0.1:9050
+Remember that some servers are blocking requests coming in by tor proxies, so if a page does not load, please wait until Hercules gives your a new updated IP-Address.
+Some servers also have a outdated list of tor proxies.

 ### Installation:
 ```